CCBR/LOGAN/README.md

 `--sv`- Enables somatic SV calling using Manta, GRIDSS, and SVABA

-`--cnv`- Enables somatic CNV calling using FREEC, Sequenza, ASCAT, CNVKit, and Purple (hg19/hg38 only)
+`--cnv`- Enables somatic CNV calling using FREEC, Sequenza, CNVKit, ASCAT(hg19/hg38 only), and Purple (hg19/hg38 only)